samscibelli/SMT_MAP_PIPELINE/README.md

 ## 10) Fit the Data and Make the Map!

-Before you Run the fitting script, you need to change the script to include fitting parameters for the line of interest.
+Before you run the 10_map_fitting.pro script, you need to manually edit the script to include fitting parameters for the line of interest.
 Adjust this as needed.
 E.g., in the example script

           SET WIN 0 10 !the velocity range around the line of interest